neontomo/coral-screen-app/PRIVACY.md

 ## contact us

-if you have any questions about this privacy policy, please get in touch with me at tomomyrman+rainscreen@proton.me.
+if you have any questions about this privacy policy, please get in touch with me at tomomyrman+coralscreen@proton.me.